github/docs/contributing/content-style-guide.md

 ### Use footnotes sparingly
 Avoid using footnotes where possible.
 Consider instead whether you could place a [callout](https://github.com/github/docs/blob/main/contributing/content-style-guide.md#callouts) before or after the table, or present the information in another way.
 See some [examples of alternatives to footnotes from NICE.org.uk](https://www.nice.org.uk/corporate/ecd6/chapter/footnotes).

-If you must use footnotes:
+If you must use footnotes, use numbers in square brackets [1].

-* Use numbers.
 Do not use typographical symbols or special characters.
-* Link the footnote number to the explanation.
-The explanation should receive focus (with a focus indicator) when clicking on the footnote number.
-* Ideally, include a back link in the footnote explanation so users can return to the original context - this may be difficult if the footnote is used in multiple places.

-Markdown on GitHub does not have built-in support for linking footnotes in this way, so you would need to find another solution.

 ## Titles